zzhangjii/learning-library/workshops/microservices-mysql/CloudNativeMySQL400.md

     ![](images/400/image060.png)

-- In Brackets, choose the public/js/alphaOffice.js file to edit.
+- In Brackets, choose the **public/js/alphaOffice.js** file to edit.
 You will be pasting the URLs of the two microservices into the code in order to access these services.
-Paste the URL for the AlphaOfficeMySQLREST microservice as the value for the Javascript variable dbServiceURL.
-Paste the URL for the JavaTwitterMicroservice microservice as the value for the Javascript variable twitterServiceBaseURL.
+Paste the URL for the **AlphaOfficeMySQLREST microservice** as the value for the Javascript variable **dbServiceURL**.
+Paste the URL for the **JavaTwitterMicroservice** microservice as the value for the Javascript variable **twitterServiceBaseURL**.

     ![](images/400/image062.png)